The following information can be found on this page:

 COACHES COMPENSATION:

 Definition: Coaches compensation includes bonuses and benefits, but not severance payments.
-The Coaches Compensation category includes direct payment and bonuses to coaches from the institution and from a third party.
+The Coaches Compensation category includes direct payment and bonuses (including from postseason competition) to coaches from the institution and from a third party.

 Explanation: Coaches compensation, bonuses and benefits paid to all “countable coaches” reportable on the university or related entities W-2 and 1099 forms including: Gross wages and bonuses, and benefits including allowances, speaking fees, retirement, stipends, memberships, media income, tuition reimbursement and earned deferred compensation, including those funded by the state.
 (Line 22).
 In addition, this category includes compensation, bonuses and benefits paid to all coaches by a third party and contractually guaranteed by the institution, but not included on the institution's W-2, such as: car stipend, country club membership, allowances for clothing, housing, and entertainment, speaking fees, camps compensation, media income, and shoe and apparel income.
 (Line 23).
-Beginning in the 2018 Fiscal Year and prior to the 2015 fiscal year, this category includes bonuses for football bowl appearances noted on a separate line item (Line 41A).
-Note: From 2015-2017 fiscal years, the NCAA reported coaching bonuses relating to participation in a post-season bowl game in a separate category (Line 41) with all post-season expenses, and bonuses were not included in this category because of the inability to disaggregate such bonuses. from other bowl game expenses.
+This category also includes bonuses provided to countable coaches for postseason participation and team success as reported in Lines 41A (football coaches) and Line 42A (non-football coaching postseason compensation and bonuses).
+Additional detail regarding Lines 41A and 42A follows: Since the 2018 Fiscal Year and prior to the 2015 fiscal year, this category includes bonuses for “countable football coaches” for postseason football success as noted on a separate line item (Line 41A).
+Note: From 2015-2017 fiscal years, the NCAA reported football coaching bonuses relating to participation in a post-season football game in a separate category (Line 41) with all post-season expenses, and bonuses were not included in this coaches compensation category because of the inability to disaggregate such bonuses from other bowl game expenses.
+Beginning in the 2025 Fiscal Year, a new category (Line 42A) was added to separately account for “Post-Season Non-Football Coaching Compensation and Bonuses.”
 Severance payments for Coaches are not included in this category and instead are reported in the Severance category.
 See also SEVERANCE.

 COMPETITION GUARANTEES (REVENUE):